TFNS/CTFNote/README.md

 DISCORD_BOT_TOKEN=secret_token
 DISCORD_SERVER_ID=server_id
 ```

+You can also configure the amount of voice channels you want per CTF by changing `DISCORD_VOICE_CHANNELS`.

 To get the `DISCORD_BOT_TOKEN`, you need to create a discord bot and add it to your server.
 You can follow [this guide](https://discordpy.readthedocs.io/en/stable/discord.html) to do so.